 Find out more about the Presbyteries’ Cooperative Committee on Examination for Candidates.

-At each biennial assembly meeting, the General Assembly Nominating Committee nominates to the General Assembly for election two committees.
+The regular cycle of agency reviews will resume in 2018: At each biennial assembly meeting, the General Assembly Nominating Committee nominates to the General Assembly for election two committees.
 Each committee reviews the work of one of the agencies of the General Assembly Board of Pensions, Committee on the Office of the General Assembly, Presbyterian Church (U.S.A.)
 Foundation, Presbyterian Mission Agency Board, Presbyterian Investment and Loan, Inc. and Presbyterian Publishing Corporation based on a six-year schedule.
 In 2012-2013 the Review Committees will review the work of the Board of Pensions and the Presbyterian Church (U.S.A.)
 Foundation.
 The Review Committee’s responsibility is to provide an objective report to the General Assembly as to the agencies’ compliance to the standards of review and the quality and acceptability of the agencies’ self-study.
 The committee may provide advice on areas of program improvement.
 The committee’s role will be to examine the agencies’ church relations, its policies and practice and its program effectiveness.
 The committee will review the agencies’ self study report and other documents.
 It will visit the agency and talk personally with leadership staff and the governing board or committee.
 The governing board of the agency is responsible for the internal management of the agency and its operational details.
 Each Review Committee reports to the General Assembly through the General Assembly committee to which the agency annually reports.